cmaliwal/ColossusCoinXT/I2PD_Setup_Usage.md

 - visuals are slightly different (as instead of IP-s we have i2p addresses).
 - initialization is a bit slower, you need to wait a bit for i2p network to kick in and start synchronizing things.
 Sometimes that's right away, sometimes it's couple minutes, could be more in some cases, most of the time you won't notice big difference but just slightly slower.
 - block syncing is slower and performance in general (i.e. things are slow in GUI), see known issues, this isn't optimized at all (should be an easy fix).
-- some network scenarios are not tested, there may be issues etc. (again see known issues for me).
+- some network scenarios are not tested, there may be issues etc. (again see known issues for more).